karlfloersch/optimism-spec/README.md

 * Add an RPC to metamask (with wallet_addEthereumChain hopefully, or manually)
 * Switch the compiler from solc -> solcovm
 * Optimism L2 should behave like L1
+  * Value works
+  * Contracts work compiled with ovm
 * Native currency on both is ETH, and fees are paid similarly
+  * Put more weight on size of calldata? (like TxDataNonZeroGasEIP2028)
 * Fast deposit by sending ETH to a special address on L1, shows up in L2
 * Slow withdrawal by sending ETH to a special address on L2, shows up back in L1 7 days later
 * Generic trusted messaging bridge people can use as a primitive (TODO: add link here to API)